jfodera/Weather-Music/lab5/README.md

    standards.
 The CCM can also be used to document security responsibilities.

 Possible things I can do:
-   page 41 -> Make registry for website; see bullets page 45 -> make a policy page 46 -> control objs page 57 -> add .env files for database connection page 58 -> make cloud risk profile page 66 -> cloud register page 74 -> See if I voilate any compliance links page 79 -> risk register page 81 -> make SBOM
+   Make registry for website; see bullets make a policy control objs add .env files for database connection make cloud risk profile cloud register
-      184
+   See if I voilate any compliance links risk register make SBOM

-   page 94 -> cpsm tool run it
+   cpsm tool run it
-   page 109-> add oauth
+   add oauth
-   page 110 -> http required sign in page 113 -> add sso auth, no password page 121 -> implement alert for specific actions that locks the user out of the application.
+   http required sign in
+   add sso auth, no password
+   implement alert for specific actions that locks the user out of the application.
       like cooldown timer on finder
-   page 122 -> login system as IAM is very important, This allows for only people at RPI to Acsess the weather informatio page 123 -> MFA, on RPI weather website for rpi email page 123 -> add documentation of security measures page 146 -> canary and honey tokens page 160 -> prevent Cross-site scripting, page 171 -> mabye put time limited credentials on finder page 189 -> scan vm website and fix any errors shown page 199 -> add encryption to user associated keys (like password on finder)
+   login system as IAM is very important, This allows for only people at RPI to Acsess the weather informatio MFA, on RPI weather website for rpi email add documentation of security measures canary and honey tokens prevent Cross-site scripting, mabye put time limited credentials on finder scan vm website and fix any errors shown add encryption to user associated keys (like password on finder)